davetayls/davetayls.github.com/_posts/2017-06-17-the-power-of-typescript-for-react-2-connected-components.md

 }
 ```

+## Tightening generic functions

-Now when we use `connect` from `react-redux` we have the interfaces we need.
+We now have the interfaces we need to use `connect` from `react-redux` .
 The `connect` function takes two parameters.
-The first is a function which is passed the current state and expects and object of props back to assign to the underlying component.
+The first is a **function which is passed the current state** – this **expects an object of props back** to assign to the underlying component.
 It's type signature looks like this.

 ```typescript
 type propsFn = (state: IAppState) => object;`
 ```

 The second parameter takes a function which is passed the `dispatch` function needed to dispatch actions to the reducers at a later date.
-It also expects an object to be returned which will be added to the components props.
+It also expects an **object to be returned** which will be added to the components props.
 It's type signature looks like this.

 ```typescript
 type dispatchFn = (dispatch: (action: Action) => object;`
 ```

+We're missing some needed tightening of the screws here because **it's not just any object** that is needed for this **particular component**.
+But we've now got the necessary parts to be able to let TypeScript help us out with this.

 So let's connect our `Person` component and tighten those type signatures to not only expect an `object` but to expect an object that conforms to our interfaces.